 South America - Brazil

-ABRAFAC is a non-profit organisation founded in 2004, uniting professionals from three different working groups (GRUPAS, GAS and MBA/POLI/USP), and representing the interests of all Facility Management professionals under one single umbrella.
+ABRAFAC is a non-profit organisation founded in 2004, with the purpose of enlighten the importance and strategic role of Facility professionals in all types or organizations, segments and markets.
 By providing professional development opportunities, campaigning for recognition of the profession as a strategic ‘value added activity’, and working in a collaborative way with international counterparts ABRAFAC has had significant success.
-At the end of 2011 ABRAFAC boasted almost 400 members.
+At the end of 2017 ABRAFAC boasted almost 300 full members and more than 2,000 collaborative fellows.

-ABRAFAC’s objective is to be the definitive point of reference for FM Brazil, providing a forum for the development of knowledge and the sharing of experience; as well as functioning as both a consultation and support source for every FM related initiative in Brazil.
+ABRAFAC’s objective is to be the definitive point of reference for FM Brazil, providing a forum for the development of knowledge and the sharing of experience; as well as functioning as both a consultation and support source for every FM related initiative in the country.

 Europe - International